SergioCoboLopez/ELN_Sergio/docs/december/index.md

 I need to think about the Hill function tomorrow.
 I also need to work on my draft tomorrow for at least an hour.

+## December 1
+I sent out the protocol for the presentation next Monday and a few slides on how GoldSim works.
+I am going to start working on the paper now.
+First, I want to have a decent draft of Figure 4.
+I finished a first draft on Figure 4.
+There is something odd with the lines that mark the transitions between simplified dynamics.
+This had already happened before, but I do not remember what exactly the problem was.
+I will check this at other time.